sameera474/build-vault-core/README.md

 ---

-**Important**:
+**Important Notes**:
 - The `role` column has been removed from the profiles table
-- Super admin functionality is now controlled by the `is_super_admin` boolean field
+- Use `tenant_role` for company-level permissions (technician, manager, etc.)
+- Use `is_super_admin` for system-wide administrator access
-- Only super admins can grant/revoke super admin privileges to other users
+- Only super admins can grant/revoke super admin privileges
 - Never expose super_admin credentials publicly

 ## License